Maggiano's Little Italy

 In February 2017, they introduced a seven-day-a-week brunch menu.

 History

-Richard Melman expanded LEYE's Italian division in 1991 with the opening of Maggiano's Little Italy in Chicago.
+Richard Melman expanded LEYE's Italian division in 1991 by opening Maggiano's Little Italy in Chicago.
 According to the company's history, the concept aimed at "re-creating the classic pre-World War II dinner house featuring family size portions".
+Melman named the restaurant after, Marvin Magid, his business partner who was killed in a helicopter crash in 1987.

-The first restaurant was at the corners of Clark Street and Grand Avenue in Chicago and opened November 11, 1991.
-A second restaurant was opened in Oak Brook, Illinois followed by one in Skokie, Illinois.
-In 1994, they opened their first restaurant outside of Illinois.
-In 1995, Brinker International purchased the restaurant with the goal of taking it national.
+The first restaurant opened on November 11, 1991, in Chicago at the corner of Clark Street and Grand Avenue in the River North neighborhood.
+A second restaurant was opened in Oak Brook, followed by one in Skokie.
+In 1994, the brand opened its first restaurant outside of Illinois.
+In 1995, Brinker International purchased the restaurant to take it national.